- No products in the cart.

-Merlot has a tendency towards green flavours and tannins, so canopy management practices like shoot removal and green harvesting are used to produced and evenly ripened crop.
+Merlot has a tendency towards green flavours and tannins, so canopy management practices like shoot removal and green harvesting are used to produce and evenly ripened crop.

 Grapes are harvested by hand for greater quality control.
 The wines are